Courts of British Columbia Logo BC Flag

 If you have a legal problem that is being heard by the Provincial Court, go to their website for available resources.

-If you want to learn about trial procedure and some important rules of evidence in family trials, this memorandum may assist you
+If you want to learn about trial procedure and some important rules of evidence in civil and family trials, this memorandum may assist you.

 If you need information about registrars' hearings